 Biceps Tendinitis Physical Therapy

-This article examines how physical therapy can help alleviate bicep tendinitis.
-Biceps tendinitis—also called bicipital tendinitis—is a common shoulder condition that occurs when the tendons of the biceps muscle become irritated or inflamed.
-These tendons attach the biceps to the shoulder joint, and when overused or stressed, they can cause significant pain and functional limitations.
-This condition frequently affects athletes, manual laborers, and individuals who perform overused overhead activities.
+This article examines how physical therapy can help alleviate biceps tendinitis.
+Let's start exploring biceps tendinitis.
+Biceps tendinitis—also known as bicipital tendinitis—is a common shoulder condition that develops when the biceps tendon becomes irritated or inflamed.
+The biceps muscle has two tendons at the shoulder joint, and repetitive strain or poor shoulder mechanics can overload these structures, leading to pain and restricted arm movement.

 Causes of Biceps Tendinitis

-Biceps tendinitis usually develops gradually, often due to repetitive strain or biomechanical issues.
-Common causes include:
+Biceps tendinitis usually develops gradually due to repeated stress on the shoulder.
+Common contributing factors include:

-Repeated overhead actions—such as throwing, swimming, painting, or lifting—place constant stress on the biceps tendon.
+Activities involving repeated overhead arm movements—such as throwing, swimming, painting, or lifting—place continuous strain on the biceps tendon.

-Weakness or tears in the rotator cuff alter shoulder mechanics, increasing strain on the biceps tendon.
+When the rotator cuff muscles are weak or injured, shoulder mechanics are altered, increasing the workload on the biceps tendon.

 Symptoms of Biceps Tendinitis